Choens/install-scripts/README.md

 Hell No.

-But I typed this README file on Emacs, inside a Kubuntu session running a beta version of Kubuntu.
+But I typed this README file on Emacs, inside a Ubuntu session running a beta version of Ubuntu.
 It works well enough, and support will only improve over time.
 This document is a work in progress.
 As I learn more about my new hardware, I may adjust some of what I have said tonight.

-Current installation instructions are for Kubuntu 15.04, Vivid using the 3.19 kernel.
+Current installation instructions are for Ubuntu 15.04, Vivid using the 3.19 kernel.
 As I proceed, I am going to open "bugs" against the repo, to track my ideas and progress in resolving problems.
 Should be fun.
 Please come back and check on my progress.